Medicine and technology go hand in hand whether we realize it or not.

 It managed this 42% better than its human counterparts, costing 62% less.

-They give patients more efficient, individualised treatments and diagnosis.
+They give patients more efficient, individualized treatments and diagnoses.

 The tailoring is done via genome sequencing, first completed in 2004’s ‘Human Genome Project’, and is going to seriously reduce costs.

-Not only reducing costs, they also reduce re-admission, misdiagnoses and the amount of incorrect medication offered.
+Not only reducing costs, but they also reduce re-admission, misdiagnoses, and the amount of incorrect medication offered.